epikhighs/2016-platform/README.md

         * can get flash of unstyled content otherwise
         * html-webpack-plugin will auto detect and inject the CSS styles
 * it is recommended using path.join for cross-platform to deal with all the path stuff.
+* process.env.npm_lifecycle_event is the key under 'scripts' for package.json
 ## integrating into existing require.js app
 * Approach 1: replace require.js with webpack entirely
     * replace all require's and all require.js responsiblity to webpack